WanderlustKing11/Simon/README.md

 Landing page game called Simon, remember the colors in sequential order and reach the highest level!
-Built in JavaScript
+Built with JavaScript

 Rules of the game:
 Watch and listen for the button to generate a signal by flashing and making a sound.